 So what defines SaaS?

-The way we see it in Frontegg and the way I usually pitch the concept to old-schoolers or anyone who hates name dropping and trends, is that there are two main concepts that repeat themselves among SaaS products and that have changed the way we consume software in the last decade or so:
+The way we see it in Frontegg and the way I usually pitch the concept to old-schoolers or anyone who hates name dropping and trends is that two main concepts repeat themselves among SaaS products and that have changed the way we consume software in the last decade or so:

-In the past, you were required to purchase software through a one-time payment.
+In the past, you had to purchase software through a one-time payment.
 It was usually a significant amount.
 Let’s not even mention the cost for support and upgrades on top of the software costs that were typically billed on an annual basis.

 Today, this method has changed.
 The usual payments for SaaS products are priced at monthly or annual rates and are on a renewable basis.
 This means that the service will keep updating repeatedly and you’ll keep paying for it, unless you decide to cancel.

-The pricing is usually lower but that comes with a small sacrifice on your end since unlike in the past where you would pay one-time purchase fees and have the software indefinitely, today your use of any one SaaS product ends once you decide to stop paying.
+The pricing is usually lower but that comes with a small sacrifice on your end.
+Unlike in the past where you would pay one-time purchase fees and have the software indefinitely.
+Today your use of any one SaaS product ends once you decide to stop paying.

 An additional great advantage to monthly subscriptions is the fact that you don’t have to commit to one particular vendor.
 Basically, you can switch vendors whenever you want, as many times as you want.
 All that’s needed is for you to do a migration and start payments to the other vendor from the next month or year, depending on the subscription model.
 That being said, this model can sometimes become more complicated in terms of predictions and budget allocations.

 As I mentioned in my intro, the “old way” of using software was to install it on your computer, input your license key, and start using it.
 If you encountered an update notification or bug fix, you simply would install the update or fix and continue on.